Robotino04/FleetLang/README.md

 - add different errors for missing Pass dependencies and for failed check_empty calls
 - move runtime_type_to_byte_size somewhere common
 - allow on-statements without iterators again
-- add lint to make variables and functions snake_case and types CamelCase
 - allow struct initializers to have any order
 - Invalid IR:
   ```rust